rd4com/draft_community_stuff/README.md

-## 🧪 non blocking U.I using python socket as a webserver.:
+## 🧪 non blocking single user U.I using python socket as a webserver.:
 ### Don't use as it is! just a concept for maybe further work
  (not a library, just for discussion with fellow mojicians)
 #### potential solution for non-blocking interactions